mojocorporg/ujjwal-app/README.md

 ## RazorPay Setup

-`/libs/helper/config.dart` open this file and replace you live key at line `20`
+`/libs/helper/config.dart` open this file and replace your live key at line `20`